NewAgent2025/NLC_Encoding/README.md

 1: Encoding That Make Files Smaller Example H.256 For Videos
 2: Encoding That Makes Data Into Another Form But Doesn't Compress The Size (NLE) Is Option 2 MetaData And Key Code
-It Can **make Any File Into A Smaller Size Using Encoded Output** This Works For:
+It Can **Make Any File Into A Smaller Size Using Encoded Output** This Works For:

 - Images
 - Videos